What are the values of the USDCC training program?

 Do interns get dissertation or professional development time?

 Interns are provided with ten days of professional development leave, which may be used for conferences, job interviews, dissertation or research.
+Interns are also alloted $200 to spend on professional development needs.

 Does the USDCC have taping/recording equipment?